 This is the foundational neonatal unit of study.
 The purpose of this unit of study is for students to develop greater understanding of normal physiology which will in turn facilitate the development of advanced clinical assessment skills.
 This is achieved by providing essential grounding in embryological and neonatal development and physiology.
 Students are guided through the processes involved in foetal to neonatal transition and adaptation.
 The concepts of oxygenation, thermoregulation and metabolism are discussed in relation to the early neonatal period.
-These concepts underpin the neonatal nurse’s ability to interpret clinical assessment findings for both term and pre-term infants.
+These concepts underpin the neonatal clinician’s ability to interpret clinical assessment findings for both term and pre-term infants.

 Applied neonatal physiology

 PG unit of study

 American Academy of Pediatrics (AAP) & American Heart Association (AHA) 2016, Neonatal resuscitation textbook, 7th edn, Author, Chicago.

 Blackburn, ST 2013, Maternal fetal and neonatal physiology: A clinical perspective, 4th edn, Saunders, St Louis.

 Carlson, B 2013, Human embryology and developmental biology, 5th edn, Elsevier, Philadelphia.